Wonder how to plan a trip to Japan? If you don’t know where to start, or how to plan a trip to Japan, you have come to the right place.

 Travel Insurance for Japan

 Japan is a safe and civilized country.
-The country has an excellent healthcare system that is free for most residents but the costs for medical treatments can be extremely high for foreigners.
+The country has an excellent healthcare system that is free for most residents but the costs of medical treatments can be extremely high for foreigners.

 Drawing up a travel insurance policy may seem expensive at first but it can potentially save you a significant sum, significantly more than the small insurance fee.